doremon1381/DTBIdentityServer/README.md

 - Update login, consent, and user information UI. <br>
 - Other updates in the future (adding new endpoint may need to update code logic or database). <br>
 - Apply some changes to use Redis. <br>

+### <strong>7.
+Known issues <br>
+- At consent step of authorization flow, and at the first time consent view is used, an exception will occur inside RedirectAuthenticationMiddleware.
+After the first authorization, the others processes seem to be fine. <br>

 Will update this description later!